Blockchain: A Graph Primer: Blockchain Network Analysis

-Another measure to prevent matching addresses to users is known as \textbf{CoinJoin} \cite{maxwell2013coinjoin}.
+A measure to prevent matching addresses to users is known as \textbf{CoinJoin} \cite{maxwell2013coinjoin}.
 The key idea is to use a central server that mixes inputs from multiple users.
 Only the server knows the mapping between inputs and outputs.
 Mistakenly, the Idioms of Use heuristic would mark all these input addresses to belong to the same user.
 Relying on a central server is a major weakness in CoinJoin, but there are attempts to develop viable alternatives \cite{ruffing2014coinshuffle}.
-We expect CoinJoin related mixing technologies to be widely used in future. \textit{Flow} of bitcoins among addresses can be quantified \cite{filtzevolution} and \textit{purity} measures to detect suspicious mixing has been proposed in \cite{di2015bitconeview}.
-For limitations of bitcoin laundering, mixing and shared bitcoin sending, see \cite{moser2013inquiry}.
+Specifically, privacy coins ZCash, Monero, and Dash have seen increasing adoption since 2019.
+In theory, Monero, Dash, and ZCash privacy coins are UTXO blockchains; their Blockchain networks are similar to Bitcoin's.
+In practice, privacy coins employ cryptographic techniques to hide node and edge attributes in the blockchain network.
+For example, ZCash hides information in its shielded pool, whereas Monero adds decoy UTXOs to the input UTXO set.

 The increasing usage of coins in crime has necessitated finding users/entities behind addresses.
-For example, ransom software that encrypt hard drives use Bitcoin as a medium for ransom payments.
+For example, ransom software that encrypts hard drives uses Bitcoin as a medium for ransom payments.
 Coins have also been stolen (i.e., transferred to addresses of thieves) from online wallets such as Mt.Gox.
-Companies, such as Elliptic and Numisight develop Blockchain graph analysis tools to track these crime related coins.
+Companies such as Elliptic and Numisight develop Blockchain graph analysis tools to track these crime-related coins.
 In research works, BitIodine \cite{spagnuolo2014bitiodine} and McGinn \cite{mcginn2016visualizing} offer visualization tools.
 GraphSense \cite{haslhofer2016bitcoin} is an analytics platform that also provides path search on transaction graphs.
+Chartalist (\url{https://github.com/cakcora/chartalist}) provides labeled graph datasets for graph machine learning on blockchains.

-With so many works on identifying entities behind addresses, privacy research on Blockchains have also become an interesting topic.
-See \cite{androulaki2013evaluating} for a recent study on user privacy on Bitcoin.
+With so many works on identifying entities behind addresses, privacy research on Blockchains has also become an exciting topic.
+See \cite{lai2021survey} for a recent study on user privacy on Bitcoin.